 Previous Post: Planning A Visit To Tanzania To Climb Kilimanjaro

-If a safari or a climb of Kilimanjaro in northern Tanzania is in your plans, then you will be spending some time in Arusha and/or Moshi, the two gateway towns which serve as the centers of the many local agencies which will organize your adventure and help you make it a reality.
+If a safari or a climb of Kilimanjaro in northern Tanzania are in your plans, then you will be spending some time in Arusha and/or Moshi, the two gateway towns which serve as the headquarters of the many local agencies which will organize your adventure and help you make it a reality.